FAQ

 Based on current market projections, each

-data-hour of quality training data could result
+data-hour of quality training data could earn an

 share.

-*all figures are speculative and depend upon
+*All figures are speculative and depend on

 successful licensing of the WELL dataset to